-Hotel & Hospitality Lighting Planning Tips July 22, 2017 – Posted in: Commercial Lighting
+Hospitality Lighting Project Timeline: Everything You Need to Know July 22, 2017 – Posted in: Commercial Lighting

 Lately we’ve dealt with a wide variety of hospitality lighting projects and encountered several points that either forced us to work quick, cost the customer more than expected or ended up delaying a project completely.
 I’m going to go over some planning timelines, how the process works and how to avoid shooting yourself in the foot when working on larger projects.

-If your planning on purchasing more than 50 fixtures from ANY manufacturer, you need order at least 45 days out.
-Often, even large manufacturers won’t have enough stock.
-So if fixtures are getting installed in 2 weeks, be prepared to make major compromises.
-We work with timelines as short as 38 days for orders up to 500 light fixtures and 30 days for commercial style fixtures such as troffers, high bay lights, etc. On top of this, if your only buying one or two months out, you’ll be paying extra costs in air freight shipping which is MUCH more expensive than getting the shipment via sea.
+If your planning on purchasing more than a single model in wholesale quantities, expect a lead time of 45 days.
+Often, even large manufacturers won’t have enough stock for every model because it doesn’t make financial sense.
+So if you have a project & the light fixtures are getting installed in 2 weeks, be prepared to make major compromises.
+We work with timelines as short as 38 days for orders up to 500 light fixtures and 30 days for commercial style fixtures such as troffers, high bay lights, etc. On top of this, if your only buying one or two months out, you’ll be paying extra costs in air freight shipping which is MULTIPLES more expensive than getting the shipment via sea freight.

-- Express Fedex/DHL Shipping, no samples: 30-37 days before install date
+- Express Shipping, no samples, everything goes according to plan: 30-37 days before install date

 - Air Freight, no samples: 35-45 days before install date